Sam Ruby

 Sam Ruby is a prominent software developer who has made significant contributions to web standards and open source software projects.
 In particular he has contributed to the standardization of syndicated web feeds via his involvement with the Atom standard and the Feed Validator web service.

-He currently holds a Senior Technical Staff Member position in the Emerging Technologies Group of IBM and is on the board of the Apache Software Foundation.
+He currently holds the position of Rails Specialist at Fly.io.
 He resides in Raleigh, North Carolina.

 Background

-Sam Ruby received a B.A. in Mathematics from Christopher Newport University, Newport News, Virginia.
+Sam Ruby received a B.A. in mathematics from Christopher Newport University, Newport News, Virginia.
 Ruby was hired immediately out of college by IBM and has worked there since.

 Apache Project

-Ruby currently serves on the board of the Apache Software Foundation.
-He formerly served as President; Assistant Secretary; Director, Vice President of Legal Affairs; and was the former Chair of the Apache Jakarta Project.
+Ruby is a former board member of the Apache Software Foundation.
+He formerly served as president; Assistant Secretary; Director, Vice President of Legal Affairs; and was the former Chair of the Apache Jakarta Project.
 He also actively contributes to numerous Apache projects.
 Notably, he was one of the early Ant contributors, as well as being the creator of Gump.